 The target for affordable housing delivery in the Local Development Plan is 530 affordable houses over the Plan period with 80% of the provision planned for delivery by the end of the financial year 2014/2015 to be either built or under construction.
 This would mean that an estimated 228 affordable dwellings would need to have been built between 2007 and 2015 or be under construction.
 This would be an estimated 28 affordable dwellings to be completed annually to achieve the Plan's target provision.
 A total of 44 affordable dwellings were completed or under construction in the period 2007 to 2012 whereas a figure of 140 was anticipated.
-There is currently planning permission granted for a further 35 affordable dwellings in the National Park.
-During the monitoring period a total of 26 market dwellings were completed.
+There is currently planning permission granted for a further 35 affordable dwellings were completed.
 No affordable dwellings were built during this period.
-Since the adoption of the Local Development Plan, 63 market and 1 affordable dwelling(s) have been completed.
+Since the adoption of